What Is Continuity Editing In Film? A Quick Rundown.

 In Understanding Comics.
 The Invisible Art (link to Amazon), the author Scott McCloud describes how we are masters at observing details but perceiving the whole, also known as closure.

 Closure also makes us automatically fill in the “gap” between two panels in a comic book.
-That cap can be a small move in time and space or it can take us to another planet and another time – just like a cut in a movie between two frames.
+That cap can be a small move in time and space or take us to another planet and another time – just like a cut in a movie between two frames.

 The visible cut – or non-continuity editing